lightningspirit/blog/content/blog/ssh-authentication-permission-denied/index.md

 Da hell?!

-That wasn't useful at all... was my SSH config misconfigured?
-The client first offered the `publickey` authentication however that was skipped.
+That wasn't useful at all.
+Was my SSH config misconfigured?
+The client first offered the `publickey` authentication however, that was skipped.

 After sometime looking around I finally understood what the problem was and that was only about **bad permissions in the .ssh directory**.